LyleScott/Noaa-Tide-Prediction-Scraper/README.md

 I kept it simple since database abstraction is out of the scope of what I was trying to provide.

+Check out the examples directory for example output.

 NOAA Tide Predictions: http://tidesandcurrents.noaa.gov/tide_predictions.html